fsi-hack4autism/hackathon-2023/README.md

 ## Dates and Location
 The date of the event is April 19th and 20th.
 The event will be hybrid.
 The in-person venue will be in NYC at the EY Headquarter in 1 Manhattan West during World Autism Awareness Month (April).

+More information can be found on [the site](https://fsi-hack4autism.github.io) including [registration](https://wavespace.cognistreamer.com/invitation/xzGB98Qz30SuD938Up32dw).

 There are two events:
 ### The Autism Hackathon
 - Autism Hackathon Day 1 - 4/19 9:00am to 4:00pm